 All participants in the Portland Training Group are asked to join and make a

-donation of $10 to the Teacup Chapter of the Oregon Nordic Club (a 501c3 non-profit organization).
-Non-members of Teacup can also participate with a suggested donation of $20.
+donation to the Teacup Chapter of the Oregon Nordic Club (a 501c3 non-profit organization).
+Non-members of Teacup can also participate with a suggested donation.
 Yes, if you want to donate larger amounts you are very welcome to do so.
 But our collective goal is to keep these sessions as inclusive and affordable as possible.

 To keep this process simple, advanced registration is very much appreciated.
 If you sign up later in the fall, please bring your donation to the first workout you attend.
 These funds will be used to defray expenses faced by both the Teacup Chapter and the XC Oregon race team (also a 501c3 non-profit) including travel expenses, insurance, exercise equipment, promotion, handouts, and more.
 All participants will be required to sign an Oregon Nordic Club waiver before starting any workout session.